mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 ![Iowa_WQ_sites.png](/AWRA_GIS_R_Workshop/figure/Iowa_WQ_sites.png)

-Now let's try to join this water quality nitrogen data nearest to each WSA sampled site.
+Now let's try to join this water quality nitrogen data in a given proximity to WSA sampled sites.
 We'll first need to transform the data to a projected coordinate system since we'll be using distance in our join this time.  `sf` can make use of both `proj4` strings and epsg codes - to find the epsg code for UTM zone 15 in Iowa which we're using here just search on [spatialreference.org](http://spatialreference.org/).
 Note our projection is in meters so we set our distance very high - obviously we wouldn't join water quality sites tens to hundreds of kilometers away to other sites using euclidean distance for a real application - this is just for illustrative purposes to show how we can do distance based joins in `sf`.

 ```r
 wsa_iowa <- subset(wsa_plains, state_abbr=='IA')